What can I put in my benchtop compost caddy?

 Eggshells

 Eggshells add valuable calcium to your compost.
 Crush them before adding to your caddy to speed up the decomposition process.
-Rinse the eggshells before composting to reduce any potential odours.
+In addition, rinse the eggshells first to reduce any potential odours.

 Paper towels and napkins

-Used paper towels and napkins that are free from grease and cleaning chemicals can be composted.
+Used paper towels and napkins that are free from grease and cleaning chemicals can go into your compost.
 They provide carbon to balance the nitrogen-rich scraps.
-If you’re home composting, shred paper products up before adding them to your compost to help them break down better.
+If possible, shred paper products before adding them to help them break down better.

 Small amounts of bread and pasta

-Small quantities of bread and pasta can be composted, but they should not make up a large portion of your compost.
+Small quantities of bread and pasta can go in your compost, although they should not make up a large portion.
 They can attract pests and create odours if overused.
-Tear bread into small pieces to help it decompose faster.
+Therefore, tear bread into small pieces to help it decompose faster.

 What should I AVOID putting in my compost caddy?